tophat/RichTextView/.github/PULL_REQUEST_TEMPLATE.md

 ### DevQA Prep
 <!-- Delete items that do not apply. -->
-- run `pod install`
+- Run `pod install`
-- test RichTextView and ensure it passes
+- Test `RichTextView` to ensure that it passes (unit and UI tests)
+- Navigate to the `Example` project in the root `Example` folder and run the app
+- Ensure that everything in the `Example` app looks visually correct

 ### DevQA Steps